Hazelfire/thesis/index.md

 software.
 Almost all ITPs use Type Systems and Functional Programming to assist in proving software.

+ITPs can be used to both prove mathematical theorems and prove software is correct.
+Because software can be expressed as a type of logic, the activities are identical.

+Projects that use ITPs include the certified C compiler CompCert [@leroy_formal_2009], which is a C compiler that allows for a fully correct compilation of C. Or the fully verified microkernel SeL4 [@klein_sel4_2009].

 ## Formal Methods
-ITPs are not the only way to verify software.
+ITPs are not the only way to specify and verify software.
 They belong to a class of techniques named **Formal Methods**.

 In essence, formal methods attempts to improve the process that users can prove the correctness of their software systems.
-Use of formal methods can be done without any tools at all, by simply proving properties by hand.
+Use of formal methods can be done without any tools at all, by simply proving properties by hand, such as the Dijkstra example above.

 However, computers and tools have aided people in providing large proofs for software systems.
 The tools used in Formal Methods can be roughly divided into